jeffuntalan/leveloneadventure/README.md

 ### About the DM
 Jeff learned D&D during the quarantine of 2020 and immediately fell in love with it.
-He's a microbiology major who likes tinkering with computers.
+He's a microbiology major who likes tinkering with computers, playing guitar, and rolling dice.